-Chris the grading manager organises his team for the day and coordinates all the grading.
+Ryan the Grading Manager organises his team for the day and coordinates all grading operations.
 Our ordering and traceability system keeps an electronic map of the location of each seed lot in the nursery so the forklift driver can collect the stock quickly.

 The despatch team then loads the order onto the delivery vehicle, checking the plants against the order for quantity, seed lot and quality.
-The order is then submitted to Kevin, the Warehouse Manager, for a final check before it leaves the nursery.
+The order is then submitted to Kevin, the Transport & Despatch Manager, for a final check before it leaves the nursery.

 After Sales Service

 Our Sales Team will raise all the invoices 7 days after delivery and want to make sure you are happy with your stock.
 We will have checked all our plants 3 times before sending them out, so if there is an issue we really want to know about it.